-Direction of Travel is a series of newspaper devoted to vintage aviation maps.
-Each Volume includes a different selection of airlines who are either aligned or opposed geographically, graphically or politically.
+Direction of Travel is a newspaper devoted to vintage airline maps.
+It's published approximately twice a year and each Volume looks in detail at a different selection of airlines who are either aligned or opposed geographically, graphically or politically.

 Paper maps are not flat graphics, they have folds and carry the marks of their use.
 The newspaper format allows us to experience these maps almost as large as they originally were, while retaining a sense of their material.
 Most of the maps that we have included have held up surprisingly well considering their age and that is a testament to their enduring quality.

 All maps are sourced from my personal collection.
 Nothing from the internet.
-Maps have been found on eBay, Abebooks and or directly from personal collections and have been assembled over the last 15 years.
-Special thanks to the San Francisco Airport Museum who gave me access to their archive in 2018.
+Maps have been acquired from eBay, Abebooks or directly from personal collections and have been assembled over the last 15 years.

 About the author